The VIP Gate and the New Dress Code — Modern Paraphrase | nocap.bible

 The Rules of Death and Cleansing ⚱️

-Contact with the dead made a person ritually unclean, and the priests had the strictest rules around it:
+Contact with the dead made a person ritually , and the had the strictest rules around it:

 "They shall not defile themselves by going near a dead person.
 However — for a father or mother, son or daughter, brother or unmarried sister, they may defile themselves.
 After he has become clean, they shall count seven days for him.
 And on the day that he goes back into the Holy Place, into the inner court, to minister — he shall offer his Sin offering, declares the Lord God."